svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
-* Added export button and old export cleanup button.
+* Added export button and cleanup button for old exports.
+* Fonts/Colors will change only if window is active.
 * Application can be colored with highlight color for background and text.
 * Theme color comes on hover of tool buttons.
 * Drag n Drop file to set it in search text field.